-Cash is important Current Asset for running a business.
-Cash is always needed for running a business enterprise on scientific lines.
-A reasonable cash balance is always preferred it should not be less than the demand nor more than the reasonable demand.
-The lesser quantity of cash then legitimate need will disturb daily business routine.
-Similarly, the excess cash will be unwise it will affect the profitability of the organisation.
+A reasonable cash balance is always preferred.
+It should not be less than the demand nor more than the reasonable demand.
+The lower the quantity of cash, then legitimate needs will disturb daily business routines.

-The cash balance is most unproductive asset of the organisation, its importance is that it is used for paying liabilities.
-Thus it is recommended that a reasonable cash balance be maintained so that liquidity and profitability be maintained.
+The cash balance is the most unproductive asset of an organization.
+However, it is important because it is used to pay liabilities.
+Thus, it is recommended that a reasonable cash balance be maintained to optimize liquidity and profitability.

-(1) Meeting cash disbursement as per the payment schedule.
+- Meeting cash disbursement as per the payment schedule

 Problems of Cash Management

 The following are the major problems that cash management seeks to address: